-Our strategic priorities as set out above remain unchanged for 2023.
-Our Operating Plan for 2024 sets out what we plan to do this year to advance each of these priorities and what we intend to have achieved by the end of the year.
+In 2024 we undertook a strategic review which has resulted in a revised strategy for 2025 and updated strategic priorities.
+Our Operating Plan for 2025 sets out what we plan to do this year to advance each of these priorities and what we intend to have achieved by the end of the year.
 It includes both ongoing areas of work and new initiatives within the strategic priorities.

-The very challenging circumstances that students and the higher education sector are continuing to face will remain a key context for our work in 2024.
+The very challenging circumstances that students and the higher education sector are continuing to face will remain a key context for our work in 2025.
 The Plan anticipates this and the further developments that we expect across all aspects of our work, including as we continue to prepare for our expanded remit in further education in Wales.
 We continue to respond to the sustained year on year increases in our case receipts and prepare for possible further rises, as well as to progress our good practice and outreach work and contribute to the wider regulatory framework for higher education towards our vision that students are always treated fairly.